Skip to Main Content

 In 2021 it was estimated that there were over 48 000 scholarly peer-reviewed journals, with new ones entering the market every year.
 This can make journal selection a very daunting and challenging task.

 There is no definitive way to choose the best journals to suit your purposes.
-However, you can make the task less daunting by having a clear publishing strategy and utilising various selection methods, as indicated below.
+However, as indicated below, you can make the task less daunting by having a clear publishing strategy and utilising various selection methods.

 Professional networks